jeremyrhurst/CruxCities/README.md

 # Rock Climbing City Analysis

 ## Premise
 My experience living in San Carlos de Bariloche for two months has made me appreciate locations where climbing day trips are possible.
-As part of my own exploration of where I would like to live, I was curious to find a way to determine how many good quality climbs are within day-trip distance to each city.
+As part of my own exploration of where is best for a climber to live, I was curious to find a way to determine how many good quality climbs are within day-trip distance to each city.

 For this project, I defined good quality climbs as:
 1. Routes rated between 5.8 and 5.11c